All Episodes

 No diss on Jeb Bush.

-He just has a more mild mannered look, Dr. Carson, I love Dr. Carson.
+Look, Dr. Carson, I love Dr. Carson.

 Remember, we used to have him on, and I'd say to him, Dr. Carson, you're not the quintessential presidential candidate.

-I mean, you go at your own surgeon speed, and which made him the most amazing surgeon in the world, one of the greatest ever.
+I mean, you go at your own surgeon speed, which made him the most amazing surgeon in the world, one of the greatest ever.

-Can't a girl take a day off.
+Can't a girl take a day off?

-She's a hundred times more qualified than men.
+She's 100 times more qualified than men.

 And these men do so much better.